Long-Distance Impact of Wildfire Smoke

 Toxic air from wildfires is the cause of some of the worst air quality around the world.
 Increased levels of nanoparticles in the air we breathe may be the source of many serious health problems facing our population today.
 For those who live in areas susceptible to wildfires, the adverse effects on short-term health are well known.
 Coughing, shortness of breath, asthma attacks, respiratory illness, and cardiac arrest can all be triggered by wildfires.
 But even for individuals living far outside the wildfire zone, the long-term health effects resulting from wildfires should be a reason for concern.

 Gases produced by wildfires carry large amounts of particulate matter at levels that far exceed amounts in typical air pollution.
 The size and toxicity of the nanoparticles produced by wildfires make them particularly dangerous to human health.
 Because these particles are so small, they can quickly accumulate throughout your body, damaging the heart and lungs.
 Increased inflammation, cardiovascular and pulmonary issues, including an increased risk of heart disease and stroke, are all known to be linked to exposure to increased levels of particulate matter from wildfire smoke.
-The risk of infection caused by microbes transported by wildfire smoke is another concern.
+Recent studies indicate that inhaled particles from woodsmoke may have neurological impacts increasing the risk of premature aging, certain forms of dementia, and depression.
+The risk of infection caused by microbes transported by wildfire smoke is also a serious concern.

 Wildfire Causes and Projections